OrdinBeta/Public-Danbooru/README.md

 Confirm your password and copy the API key.
 Don't share your API key with anyone.
 Paste your API key in the "api_key" field and your username in the "username" field.

+Right now you can search and retriev artwork by tags, artists, ids, pools, etc. Consult this cheatsheet for more help: "https://danbooru.donmai.us/wiki_pages/help%3Acheatsheet".
+You can also retrieve your profile information with "get_profile_info()".
+Lastly, you can save your search results in a csv and you can also save the artwork in a folder.

 ## Requirements
 (PIP): requests, csv, random, re, os, PIL